refmdio/docs/docs/plugins/api.md

 ## Effect Catalogue

-Return effects from the Extism backend (`ExecOutput.effects`).
-Recognised effects are applied server-side; unknown effects are forwarded to the frontend bundle, allowing custom handling.
+Return effects from the Extism backend (`ExecOutput.effects`). `ExecutePluginAction` applies recognised server-side effects (documents, records, KV, logging) before handing the response back to the browser; every effect that is not handled on the server is forwarded to the frontend bundle, allowing custom handling.

 ### Document & Data Effects